mdp-toolkit/mdp-docs/source/tutorial/caching.rst

 of efforts may be costly, for example in image processing, when one needs to repeatedly filter the images.

-MDP offers a node extension that automatically caches the result of the ``execute`` method, which can boost the speed of an application considerably in such scenarios.
-The cache can be activated globally (i.e., for all node instances), for a specific node class, or for specific instances.
+MDP offers a :ref:`node extension <extensions>` that automatically caches the result of the ``execute`` method, which can boost the speed of an application considerably in such scenarios.
+The cache can be activated globally (i.e., for all node instances), for some node classes only, or for specific instances.

 The caching mechanism is based on the library
 `joblib <http://packages.python.org/joblib/>`_, version 0.4.3 or higher.